As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 - Use a non-Shopify specific SEO scanning service from a company that knows SEO.

-I use SEMRush’s service on this site and it’s a great way to catch SEO issues before they grow.
+I use a mix of these tools on this site and it’s a great way to catch SEO issues before they grow.

 - The second option is to pay an SEO consultant to perform a full site audit on your store.